jacobwmorgan/jacobwmorgan.xyz/content/about/index.md

 ## Computer Science

 I graduated from university with a first in Computer science, finalising my degree with my disseration.
-The disseration focused on machine learning, specially proving which out of three models are best for classifying mushrooms 🍄 and can be found [here](https://github.com/jacobwmorgan/champignons).
+The disseration focused on machine learning, specially proving which out of three models are best for classifying mushrooms 🍄
+{{< github repo="jacobwmorgan/champignons" >}}

 The langauges I am most comfortable with are -
 -  Python